 I think that there’s a way forward for all of us.
 What if we could learn to incarnate ourselves into the experiences of others when they do share with us what is happening?
 What if we built our tolerance instead of our judgment?
 Of course, this is easier said than done.
 The truth remains: sometimes, the only spark of hope that we need to move forward is an empathic connection with someone else.

 This is the essence of what we are hoping for in Advent: God with us.
 How do we experience God with us if it is not through one another?
 Of course we can know God in many ways, but our experience of each other is one of the most tangible ways for this to happen.
 Jesus taught us this.
 If we can nurture empathic connection with ourselves, one another, and creation, I believe that hope, peace, joy, and love can flourish.
 And in this flourishing, we will see and know that God is with us.

 Friends, my prayer for us this Advent is that wherever we find ourselves in life, may we both find and create the empathic connections that would spark hope in us and others.

 Sarah is a Brooklyn-based music educator & musician who's always learning new instruments.
 Originally from Long Island, Sarah came to NYC to study at NYU, then Columbia.
 She's passionate about equity and access in education, especially arts education, and has worked for numerous non-profits who share this vision.
-Sarah's excited to join CG and help shape a worship culture for post-Evangelicals that includes everyone in the process.
+Sarah's excited help shape a culture at CG for recovering Evangelicals & Christians that brings everyone to the table.